 Q.How does Push to Walk make their services affordable to clients?

 A.Workouts at Push to Walk are generally not covered by insurance.
 Clients must pay out of pocket for each exercise workout.
 However, we make every effort to assist clients in submitting invoices for insurance reimbursement, and providing documentation if needed.
 We will also assist with Worker’s Comp coverage if an injury was sustained on the job.
 We strive to keep the cost down as much as possible.
-Client fees cover approximately 65% of operating expenses (rent, utilities, salaries, etc.), and Push to Walk has chosen to make up the balance through fund raising and grant writing.
-Since our opening in 2007, our Annual Golf Outing and Casino Night have helped offset costs for our program.
+Client fees cover approximately 70% of operating expenses (rent, utilities, salaries, etc.), and Push to Walk has chosen to make up the balance through fund raising and grant writing.
+Since our opening in 2007, our Annual Golf Outing, Casino Night, and Beefsteak have helped offset costs for our program.
 Team Push to Walk’s participation in The NJ Marathon has also raised funds, most of which has been for the Client Scholarship Fund helping those in financial need.
 Individual donations and other fund raising efforts are a necessary and important component of Push to Walk’s program each and every year.

 Q.Do other organizations provide services that are similar to Push to Walk?